yadala1998/Polygon-Computation-and-Triangulation/README.md

 Run Instructions (Must Use Python3 as Enums are used):

-1. "python3 reconstruction.py <expressionfile>"
+1. "python3 reconstruction.py expressionfile"
-2. "python3 pmc.py <polygonfile> <pointsfile>"
+2. "python3 pmc.py polygonfile pointsfile"
-2. "python3 triangulation.py <expressionfile>"
+2. "python3 triangulation.py expressionfile"

 expression file and points file have been attached.
 Change the numbers for your requirement.